 Bankruptcy will have a negative impact on your Credit Rating.
-However the affects are generally comparable to using other debt solutions.
+However the effect is no worse than if you were to use a Debt Management Plan or IVA.

 - How long will your Credit Rating be affected?